microsoft/aurora/README.md

 ### No guarantees about quality of predictions
-Although Aurora was trained to accurately predict future weather and air pollution, Aurora is based on neural networks, which means that there are no strict guarantees that predicts will also be accurate.
+Although Aurora was trained to accurately predict future weather and air pollution, Aurora is based on neural networks, which means that there are no strict guarantees that predicts will always be accurate.
-Altering the input to Aurora, providing a sample that was not in the training set, or even providing a unlucky sample that was in the training set may result in arbitrarily poor predictions.
+Altering the inputs to Aurora, providing a sample that was not in the training set, or even providing a sample that was in the training set but is simply unlucky may result in arbitrarily poor predictions.

 ### Data
 The models included in the code have been trained on a variety of publicly available data.
 A description of all data, including download links, can be found in [Supplementary C of the paper](https://arxiv.org/pdf/2405.13063).

-*Note:* The documentation included in this file is for informational purposes only and is not intended to supersede the applicable license terms.
+*Note: The documentation included in this file is for informational purposes only and is not intended to supersede the applicable license terms.*

 ## Developing Locally